Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 Internal Ear Plugs

 All Believers in Messiah desire to hear and discern Yahuwah’s voice.
 Hearing and obeying His voice is essential to walking by faith, to pleasing Father, and to walking according to His Word.
-Hearing and obeying God’s voice in the simple commands of Scripture, gives us confidence that we can fulfill the plans and purposes that Father has ordained for us.
+Hearing and obeying God’s voice in the simple commands of the written Scriptures, gives us confidence that we can fulfill the plans and purposes that Father has ordained for us.

 The biggest reason Father’s voice is hard to discern, is due to our own internal obstacles, our own internal ‘ear plugs.’
 We all have internal obstacles that prevent us from having ears to hear what Father is saying to us.